-In consultation with the advisor, the student will select an area of study and plan the program.
-Areas of study available in the Master of Science degree program are:
+The following provides the framework for the candidate's Plan of Study: In consultation with the advisor, the student will select an area of emphasis and plan the program.
+Areas of emphasis available in the Master of Science degree program are:

 - a.
 Adult Education

 - b.
 Interdisciplinary Studies

 - c.
-Occupational Leadershipd.
+Occupational Leadership

+- d.
 Training and Development

-- Teaching English as a Foreign Language
+- e.
+Teaching English as a Foreign Language